The Leas – A mile of Promenading Folkestone’s Cliff Top

 Promenade – Folkestone’s Favourite exercise

 The Leas was created for promenading, and it’s a wonderful place to walk.
 The wide, smooth paths are ideal for family skate-boarding, scooting and cycling.
-It’s also a wonderful area to exercise your dog whilst taking in the sea views.
+It’s also a great area to exercise your dog whilst taking in the sea views.

 At the West end of The Leas are the two Victorian hotels – The Grand and The Metropole.
 The Metropole has been converted into apartments, but The Grand is still open to visitors for tea, meals and parties.
 Keppel’s Bar is a call back to the mistress of King Edward VII, Alice Keppel.
 At the turn of the last century, he would visit often, sometimes with the queen, but more often with Mrs Keppel.
 Around the corner from The Grand you’ll find The Burlington Hotel and Bay Tree Bar and Grill.